Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

+We are however not yet done as we wish to realize a projective $\overline{X} \otimes \overline{X}$ measurement on the qubits encoded in two {\em separate} sheets.
+This means that we should split the two sheets again: we can do this by reversing the merge operation and measure the ancillary qubits in the $Z$-basis and stop measuring the 4 boundary $X$-checks.
+Again, if the parity check measurements are perfect, the eigenvalues of the plaquette $Z$-checks at the boundary of both sheets will take random values, but both are correlated with the outcome of the $Z$-measurement on the ancillary qubits.
+Hence the individual $\overline{X}$ eigenvalues of the separate sheets may be randomized, but they are correlated so that $\overline{X} \otimes \overline{X}$ remains fixed.
+Similarly, a smooth merging and splitting (as between qubits C and INT in Fig.~\ref{fig:horsman}) with the ancillary qubits prepared and measured in the $X$-basis accomplishes a $\overline{Z} \otimes \overline{Z}$ measurement.\\

-The procedure for a CNOT in Fig.~\ref{fig:horsman} then consists of: first a preparation of the $INT$ qubit in $\ket{\overline{0}}$, then a rough merge and split of qubits $T$ and $INT$ followed by a smooth merge and split between qubits $INT$ and $C$ followed by a final $M_{\overline{X}}$ measurement of qubit $INT$.
+The procedure for a CNOT in Fig.~\ref{fig:horsman} then consists of: first a preparation of the INT qubit in $\ket{\overline{0}}$, then a rough merge and split of qubits T and INT followed by a smooth merge and split between qubits INT and C followed by a final $M_{\overline{X}}$ measurement of qubit INT.